Arizona Cardinals vs. Carolina Panthers NFL Week 10 Odds, Plays and Insights - NewsBreak

 - Arizona has two wins against the spread, and is 3-1 overall, at home this year.

-- In away games, Carolina has two wins against the spread and is 2-2 overall.
+- Carolina is 2-2 overall, with two wins against the spread, away from home.

-- Carolina has gone over the total once in four road games this year.
+- On the road, the Panthers are unbeaten ATS (1-0) as 7-point underdogs or more.

+- This year, in four road games, Carolina has hit the over once.

 Powered by Data Skrive.